ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Overly permissive file permission

 Indica que houve um permissionamento excessivo ao arquivo, o que pode deixá-lo vulnerável a ataques.
-A mensagem que aparece é esta:

 > _It is generally a bad practices to set overly permissive file permission such as read+write+exec for all users.
 If the file affected is a configuration, a binary, a script or sensitive data, it can lead to privilege escalation or information leakage.
 For more information checkout the CWE-732 \(_[_https://cwe.mitre.org/data/definitions/732.html_](https://cwe.mitre.org/data/definitions/732.html)_\) advisory._